Topics In Today’s Lab

 Question 1:What do the brighter and darker values of a shaded relief represent?

 Slope and Aspect

-Once you have the slope and aspect layers loaded, query them to find slopes less than 10 degrees and all values that have southerly aspects. using the map query under the analysis pulldown.
-Why can we not use the regular query methods we employed before?
-How do we query these layers?
-HINT: Where did we look to see how we saved or converted raster layers?
+Querying raster data.
+Once you have the slope and aspect layers loaded, use the Raster Calculator to find slopes less than 10 degrees and all values that have southerly aspects.
+You access the Raster Calculator from the raster menu.

-Question 2: What would the query expression be for providing all southerly aspects?
+Question 2: What would the expression in the raster calculator be for providing all southerly aspects?